 3. Dollar Shave Club Shifts to Customer Retention

 Modern marketers are constantly battling an evolving consumer landscape.
 However, the brands that can actively identify the changing trends and patterns within their markets have a unique opportunity to shift their media planning and capitalize on the new trends.
-Brands like Ford, Warner Bros., and Dollar Shave Club understand the need for adaptable media planning and have demonstrated the profound impact it has on generating marketing ROI.
+Brands like Ford, Warner Bros., and Dollar Shave Club understand the need for flexible media planning and analytics, and have demonstrated the profound impact it has on generating marketing ROI.
+With a tool like Marketing Evolution’s Scenario Planner, organizations can test modified budgets, target audiences, KPIs and media mixes to uncover data-driven insights into how to optimize campaign performance in the future.